Bilhorod-Dnistrovskyi: Soviet rule

 Romania ceded the city to the Soviet Union on 28 June 1940 following the 1940 Soviet occupation of Bessarabia, that year the name was officially changed to 'Belgorod-Dniestrovski'.
-A part of the population (mostly Romanians) was deported into Kazakhstan, into Soviet Gulags.
+Soviet authorities disbanded the local Ukrainian Prosvita society, arresting its members, some of whom were later executed or went missing.

 The Romanian state regained it on 28 July 1941 during the invasion of the USSR by the Axis forces in the course of the Second World War and had it within its boundaries until 22 August 1944 when the Red Army reoccupied the city.
-The Soviets partitioned Bessarabia, creating the Moldovian SSR, taking away its southern flanks and sea access, including Belgorod, which became part of the Ukrainian SSR, and after 1991, nowadays Ukraine.
+The Soviets partitioned Bessarabia, creating the Moldovian SSR, taking away its southern flanks and sea access, including Belgorod, which became part of the Ukrainian SSR, and after 1991 Ukraine.

+Following the end of the war, Bilhorod-Dnistrovskyi developed as a small port and a naval service station, with local industry being based on fish processing.
+Important role in the area continued to be played by fishing and viticulture.
+Several schools and a teachers' institute were active.
+The biggest ethnic groups inhabiting the city were Ukrainians, Moldovans, Russians and Bulgarians.

+Modern times

 Until 18 July 2020, Bilhorod-Dnistrovskyi was incorporated as a city of oblast significance and the center of Bilhorod-Dnistrovskyi Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Bilhorod-Dnistrovskyi Municipality was merged into Bilhorod-Dnistrovskyi Raion.